 - 1. If you are hypersensitive (allergic) to any of the other ingredients of Albey - 2.
-If in addition to the allergic reaction, you have had any unusual renal, muscular, articular, cutaneous, neurological, hematological reactions after a Honey bee, Yellow Jacket or Wasp sting. - 3.
+If in addition to the allergic reaction, you have had any unusual renal, muscular, articular, cutaneous, neurological, hematological

+- reactions after a Honey bee, Yellow Jacket or Wasp sting. - 3.
 If you have an illness which affects the immune system - 4.
-If you suffer from severe and/or unstable asthma or have experienced severe asthma exacerbation - $5. \quad Children\ under\ the\ age\ of\ 2\ years$

-6. If you are pregnant
+If you suffer from severe and/or unstable asthma or have experienced severe asthma exacerbation - 5.
+Children under the age of 2 years - 6.
+If you are pregnant

 If you are not sure if you should be taking ALBEY VENOM, talk to your doctor.

 Before you start to take it:

 Severe local or systemic reactions to venom administration can occur immediately (within one hour) or as delayed reactions.
 Patients should be kept under direct observation for at least one hour following skin testing and/or therapeutic injections and should be instructed to contact the doctor promptly if symptoms of an allergic reaction or shock occur.
-Patients should be instructed in the use of, and have available, an you experience severe allergic symptoms.
+Patients should be instructed in the use of, and have available, an emergency anaphylaxis kit for self-administration of adrenaline.